data-describe/data-describe/docs/designs/DIMENSIONALITY_REDUCTION.md

 ## Non-Goals

-Creating new dimensionality reduction method or inferring which dimensionality reduction method works best for the user-provided dataset.
+Creating new dimensionality reduction methods or inferring which dimensionality reduction methods work best for the user-provided dataset.

 ## UI or API